Joey Wendle Player Props: Marlins vs. Royals

 Royals Pitching Rankings

-- The Royals have the 27th-ranked team ERA among all MLB pitching staffs (4.98).
+- The Royals have a 5.04 team ERA that ranks 28th among all league pitching staffs.

-- Royals pitchers combine to give up 65 total home runs at a clip of 1.1 per game (to rank 14th in the league).
+- Royals pitchers combine to rank 14th in baseball in home runs given up (66 total, 1.1 per game).

-- The Royals will send Hernandez (0-3) to the mound for his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.